 I am personally interested in discovering new applications of computer vision, among other technologies, in marketing and sales simply because implementing these technologies will lead to a better customer experience.

 Heatmaps of the Stores

-It is one of the most accessible solutions for any supermarket, a small brick and mortar store selling kitchenware or a salon with the designer furniture.
+It is one of the most accessible solutions for any supermarket, a small brick-and-mortar store selling kitchenware, or a salon with designer furniture.

-With computer vision, any marketer would not mind to know the answers to the following questions:
+With computer vision, any marketer would not mind knowing the answers to the following questions:

 - Where do customers go first when they enter the store?

 - What areas in the stores do they avoid?